 Before Nebraska: Scheffert dominated the prep ranks at Lincoln Southeast High School under Randy Brolhorst • Co-captained the Lincoln Journal Star’s Super-State Team in 2009, hitting .416 with 32 RBIs while drawing 17 intentional walks • Pitched when not playing shortstop, going 6-2 with three saves and a 0.96 ERA, fanning 77 over 51 innings • Selected to play in the 2008 Area Code Games in Long Beach, Calif. • Garnered first-team all-state accolades from both the Lincoln Journal Star and Omaha World-Herald as a junior, hitting .447 with 16 doubles, four triples and four home runs, while also going 6-2 with a 0.50 ERA • Fanned 59 and walked only 13 over 56 innings to help the Knights to a berth in the 2008 Class A state tournament • Garnered second-team Super-State honors from the Journal Star in 2007, hitting .427 with a state-high five homers and 29 RBIs • Is also an accomplished student, earning a spot on the LSE honor roll throughout his high school career.

 Personal: Born on Feb.
-23, 1991, in Lincoln • Parents are Skip and Candice (Hoffman) Scheffert • Has one younger sister, Sara • Mother played softball at Nebraska in 1979 and 1980 • Major is social science education.
+23, 1991, in Lincoln • Parents are Skip and Candice (Hoffman) Scheffert • Has one younger sister, Sara • Mother played softball at Nebraska in 1979 and 1980 • Major is history.